owncloud/ocis/services/ocs/README.md

 # OCS Service

-The `ocs` service (open collaboration services) serves one purpous: it has an endpoint for signing keys.
+The `ocs` service (open collaboration services) serves one purpose: it has an endpoint for signing keys which the web frontend accesses when uploading data.

 ## Signing-Keys Endpoint